MilliPress/MilliCache/README.md

 ## Clearing Cache

-By default, MilliCache expires (not deletes) cache entries when they reach their Time-To-Live (TTL).
+By default, MilliCache uses two key time settings to control cache behavior:

-When a cache entry expires,
+1. **TTL (Time-To-Live)**: Period when cache is considered fresh
-MilliCache serves the outdated copy to the visitor while regenerating the cache in the background.
+2. **Grace Period**: Additional time after TTL expires when stale cache can still be served

+When a cache entry reaches its TTL, it becomes "stale" but isn't immediately deleted.
+Instead, MilliCache serves the stale copy to visitors while regenerating a fresh cache in the background.
 This ensures users experience no delay during cache regeneration.

 Cache entries expire whenever necessary.
 For example, when a post is published or updated, the cache entry for the post and the front page is cleared.
 When a site option is updated, all cache entries of the site are cleared, and so on.

 ### Using the Settings UI